INTERVIEW

 shape the way that she evaluated certain

-business situations and how
+business situations and how she

-she responded to opportunities or
+responded to opportunities or problems

-problems that came up in business,
+that came up in business, but her

-but her success in business is really
+success in business is really because of

-because of her mind and innate
+her mind and innate management ability

-management ability and exposures at the
+and exposures at the companies where she

 "Our